 1) Section 3.8.2: Dimensional Regulations: The street setback for the Residential-Special Standards-Conditional Zoning District (R-SS-CZD) is ten feet.
-The applicant has requested a modification to allow a shelter to encroach seven feet and two inches into the setback.
+The applicant requested a modification to allow a transit shelter to encroach seven feet and two inches into the setback.

-Staff Comment: The applicant has stated that the proposed modification request is to provide a shelter for residents to wait for ride-sharing and other public transit modalities.
+Staff Comment: The applicant stated that the proposed modification request is to provide a shelter for residents to wait for ride-sharing and other public transit modalities.
+The applicant indicates that since the proposed occupants will be at or below 30 percent of the AMI that automobile ownership is anticipated to be low with greater dependance on alternate transit modes.